bproai/openai-realtime-console-websocket/README.md

   have location access, and coordinates are "guessed" from the model's training data so accuracy might not be perfect.
 - `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.
+The memory is persisted in two ways:
+  1. Through the memory server (runs on port 8082): `npm run memory`
+  2. Through the relay server if it's running (port 8081)
+  3. Always backed up to localStorage

+  The memory is stored in `src/utils/memory.json` and will persist between sessions.
+You can run the memory server independently of the relay server to maintain persistence without needing the full relay server running.

 You can freely interrupt the model at any time in push-to-talk or VAD mode.